GPurgatorio/Master-Computer-Science-ICT/README.md

 PUE is the ratio of total amount of energy used by a computer data center facility  to the energy delivered to computing equipment.
 PUE is the inverse of data center infrastructure efficiency (DCIE).

-As example, consider that the PUE of the university's datacenter during 2018 is less 1.2, while the average italian datacenter's PUE are around 2-2.5.
+As example, consider that the PUE of the university's datacenter during 2018 is less 1.2, while the average italian data center's PUE are around 2-2.5.

 If the PUE is equal to 2 means that for each Watt used for computing, 2 Watts are used for cooling.
 The ratio is Total Current divided by Compute Current.